-Whenever possible, all weekday games will start no earlier than 3:00 D.S.T. except by mutual agreement.
-If rain causes postponements, these games will be played on the next day, excluding Sundays, except in the case of championship quarter-final and final games.
+8.1 Whenever possible, all weekday games will start no earlier than 3:30 D.S.T. except by mutual agreement.
+If rain causes postponements, these games will be played on the next day, including Sundays.
 The site director will have the authority to postpone games in the event of inclement weather and in case of a postponed game, the site director will immediately notify the Tournament Director prior to the team's departing.
+(Also see 6.4)